YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 > The ${attributeName} attribute should be singular.

-Level 4: Resource response with Quiz:
+Level 4: Resource response with List multiple-choice quiz:

-> Pick the classes which are modeled correctly with Umple.
+Pick the classes which are modeled correctly with Umple.

 - [ ] class Student { courses; }
 - [ ] class Folder { List<File> files; }
-- [ ] class Restaurant { 1 -- * Employee; }

-Level 5: Resource response with Reference:
+- [x] class Restaurant { 1 -- * Employee; }Level 5: Resource response with Reference:

 > Please review the [Attribute](https://mycourses2.mcgill.ca/) and [Noun Analysis](https://mycourses2.mcgill.ca/) parts of the Class Diagram lecture.